HarbourHeading/KVM-GPU-Passthrough/README.md

 ```

 #### Turn off suggestions which later blocks remote viewer from starting
-On windows, if you use [oobe\bypassnro](https://learn.microsoft.com/en-us/answers/questions/2350856/set-up-windows-11-without-internet-oobebypassnro) (not requiring sign-in with an outlook account) Windows will eventually (after a few months) block all your applications (including remote desktops like parsec) from starting, and display a "finish setting up device" pop up multiple times.
+On windows, if you use ~~[oobe\bypassnro](https://learn.microsoft.com/en-us/answers/questions/2350856/set-up-windows-11-without-internet-oobebypassnro)~~ Disabled.
+See for example [article](https://pureinfotech.com/bypass-microsoft-account-setup-windows-11/#bypass_msa_oobe_registgry) (not requiring sign-in with an outlook account) Windows will eventually (after a few months) block all your software applications (including remote desktops like parsec) from starting, and display a "finish setting up device" pop up multiple times.
 Instead of waiting for the inevitable and having to debug the issue, disable these suggestions before they come by going to Settings -> System -> Notifications -> Additional Settings then disable all 3 of the checkboxes.

 ### Troubleshooting